-Trump tells group of liberal Dem lawmakers they should leave US
+Leave the US, Trump tells liberal Democratic congresswomen

 President Donald Trump arrives with Attorney General William Barr and Commerce Secretary Wilbur Ross to speak in the Rose Garden at the White House in Washington, Thursday.
 Trump waded into a squabble between Democrats, telling a group of outspoken liberals to leave the U.S. (AP Photo/Alex Brandon)

-In tweets Sunday, Trump portrays the lawmakers as foreign-born troublemakers who, he says, should go back to their home countries.
-He tweets: "You can't leave fast enough."
-In fact, the lawmakers in question are Americans and all but one were born in the U.S.

-Trump assails what he calls "'Progressive' Democrat Congresswomen, who originally came from countries whose governments are a complete and total catastrophe."
-He does not identify the women.
+Trump's tweets drew a sharp rebuke from House Speaker Nancy Pelosi, who said the president wants to "make America white again."
+Republican Rep. Justin Amash of Michigan, a Trump critic who recently took steps to leave his party, called the remarks "racist and disgusting."

-But he’s unmistakably referring to Rep. Alexandria Ocasio-Cortez of New York and her allies in what’s become known as the squad.
+Trump was almost certainly referring to Rep. Alexandria Ocasio-Cortez of New York and her allies in what's become known as the squad.
 The others are Reps.
-Ilhan Omar, Ayanna Pressley and Rashida Tlaib.
-Only Omar was foreign-born.
+Ilhan Omar of Minnesota, Ayanna Pressley of Massachusetts and Rashida Tlaib of Michigan.
+Only Omar, from Somalia, is foreign-born.

+With his remarks, Trump again inserted himself into a rift between Pelosi and the liberal congresswomen, after offering an unsolicited defense of the Democratic speaker days earlier.
+Pelosi has been seeking to minimize Ocasio-Cortez's influence in recent days, prompting Ocasio-Cortez to accuse Pelosi of trying to marginalize women of color.
+"She is not a racist," Trump said Friday.

 Copyright 2019 Associated Press.
 All rights reserved.